h0m3/SDCore/README.md

 ### Complete CRC list

 All necessary static CRC-7 are present, but it will make me more confortable if all possible static CRC-7 where present, since this list is built at compile time and dont use AVR resources and some non-standard card may use them. ~~win-win~~

+### Test support for all boards

+Since most boards arent tested yet.
+I need to test most boards for bugs.
+Specially Tiny boards since they dont have enough memory.

+### Code Optimization and Cleanup

+I've removed Arduino SPI library in order to make this library smaller and faster, but i think theres some optimizations in order here.

 # License